-Which brings me to Reena.
-Hailing from Mauritius, Reena is a teacher, writer, poet and she is also a sister cancer warrior with an extraordinary attitude to life.
+This brings me to Reena.
+Hailing from Mauritius, Reena is a teacher, writer, and poet and she is also a sister cancer warrior with an extraordinary attitude to life.
 Cancer changes you.
 It changed Reena.
 What it teaches you is a level of appreciation of life that you can only find through adversity.
 Reena talks about cancer unleashing in her a new lease of life.
-Here attitude is similar to that of our family member's attitude to his disease.
+Her attitude is similar to that of our family member's attitude to his disease.
 She has used her experience to find meaning, spirituality and purpose that perhaps she had not been aware of before her diagnosis.

 Here, Reena shares her fears, her changed outlook on life, and her passion for reaching out to others since her cancer diagnosis.

 I remember every second of waiting (to hear about the results)!

 Awaiting in fear, my legs all jellied and then moment of truth, I was told I had cancer!!!

 But it also gave me the power to heal.
 The strength which was yet unknown to me suddenly burst out.

 I met amazing souls throughout my journey with cancer..